maijako/CV-generator/README.md

 ## Features
-* Build screen with form input fields
+* 'Build CV' screen with form input fields
 * Preview screen with the formatted CV previewed
 * A print view available via the 'print' button
 * Real-time data update implemented with Redux